MYSTERY SCIENCE THEATER 3000

 End: Joel reads another, very complimentary, fan letter

-Joe’s notes: Trace is trying desperately hard not to laugh during the opening host segment.
-Watching him struggle is at least as entertaining as the skit itself.
+• Trace is trying desperately hard not to laugh during the opening host segment.
+Watching him struggle is at least as entertaining as the sketch itself.

-After the opening, we see the doorway sequence and the start of the film, without having first seen J&TB.
-This is the only time (to the best of my knowledge) in which we see the preliminary theater doorway sequence before we see the crew of the Satellite of Love.
+• After the opening, we see the doorway sequence and the start of the film, without having first seen J&TB.

 • Trace would reuse the phrase “Here comes the steam shovel, chug-chug-chug” when feeding Tim “the miracle growth baby” Scott in season three.
 Maybe he remembers it from his childhood?